Skip to Main Site Navigation Skip to Content Skip to Footer

 LAC 100 Intro to Wellness & Self-Care

 Throughout this course students will be provided with the tools to balance self-care and their current academic and work expectations.
 Additionally, these tools can be applied to their future careers.
 Topics discussed throughout the semester will include stress, burnout, self-care strategies, resilience, working with others, time management, meditation , social supports and wellness.
-The course includes weekly weekly journals, in-class activities to apply the material, a day-long service-learning experience, group project and a final vision board.
+The course includes weekly journals, in-class activities to apply the material, a day-long service-learning experience, group project and a final vision board.

 LAC 100 Investigating Creativity